Deflategate: Investigation

 On January 27, an anonymous league source stated that the investigation was focusing on a Patriots locker room attendant who was seen on surveillance video taking the 24 game footballs (12 from each team) into a restroom for approximately 90 seconds.
 This video was provided to the NFL by the New England Patriots the day after the 45–7 Patriots victory.

-Blandino confirmed on January 29 that the NFL checks, but does not log, the pregame pressure of each football, and therefore is no record of where in the 12.5 to 13.5 psi range each Patriots and Colts football was before the game.
+Blandino confirmed on January 29 that the NFL checks, but does not log, the pregame pressure of each football, and therefore there is no record of where in the 12.5 to 13.5 psi range each Patriots and Colts football was before the game.
 In the same news conference, referee Bill Vinovich said, We test them.
 It's 12.5 to 13.5.
 We put 13 in every ball. ...
 Dean tested a couple in the office and had one underinflated and one to specs, and you really couldn't tell the difference unless you actually sat there and tried to squeeze the thing or did some extraordinary thing.
 If someone just tossed you the ball, especially in 20 degree weather, you're going to pretty much play with the ball.
 They are going to be hard.
 You're not going to notice the difference.

 Ian Rapoport released a report February 1 citing anonymous league sources who indicated that amongst the 11 of the 12 footballs used in the first half judged by the officials to be under the minimum PSI, just one was two pounds under, while "many" were just a few ticks under.

 The investigation also found that officials noticed during the game that a game ball was missing, and two different officials handed replacement balls to a Patriots equipment manager.
 One of those officials was reportedly fired from the NFL for selling game balls for personal profit, though the NFL denied this claim.
 The Patriots even submitted an amicus brief on behalf of Brady, who filed a federal lawsuit against the league to overturn his suspension, straddling the line between NFL stakeholder and whistleblower.